A Song For Guy

 “Yeah?” came the reply from the other side.

-Ben looked at me with that mischievous glint he often got in
+Ben looked at me with that mischievous glint he often got in his eye.

 “Don’t you dare,” I said through gritted teeth.